motoioyane/VCbacked_IPO_DataAnalysis/README.md

 ### Abstract

-This project will study how a company's pre-IPO status (Max Valuation, Total Funding, Exit Round, Operating Sector) affect the stock price behavior after IPO.
+This project studies how a company's IPO Exit Round and Operating Sector is related to the stock price behavior after IPO.
 I will specifically target companies that were VC-backed, head quartered in United States (US), and exited through IPO.
-This analysis is especially relevant in 2019 as we are anticipating many Unicorns to go public, after Lyft's poor and Beyond Meat's strong market debut.
+This analysis is especially relevent in 2019 as we are anticipating many Unicorns to go public, after Lyft's poor and Beyond Meat's strong market debut.

 ### Process Outline